Coconut Cream Pie Recipe (Old-Fashioned, Easy)

 - 1/2 cup toasted coconut flakes

 - In large pot, whisk together cornstarch, sugar and salt until well-combined.

-- Turn the heat to medium, and slowly stir in half and half, coconut milk and coconut cream.
+- Turn the heat to medium, and slowly stir in half and half, coconut milk and cream of coconut.

-- Heat until steaming while stirring constantly to dissolve the sugar and coconut cream.
+- Heat until steaming while stirring constantly to dissolve the sugar and cream of coconut.

 - To temper the egg yolks, add eggs yolks to a bowl.

 - Slowly pour in 1/4 cup of the hot steaming custard and whisk.

-- Slowly pour the egg yolk mixture into the pot, being sure to whisk contantly.
+- Slowly pour the egg yolk mixture into the pot, being sure to whisk constantly.

 - Continue stirring until custard has thickened.
 Keep the mixture just under a boil. (it's ok if small bubbles break on the surface, just keep stirring)

 - Once the custard is thick like a pudding, remove it from the heat.